unlcms/project-herbie/README.md

 Options to deploy a configuration setting across sites:

+1. First check if the setting is part of a Feature.
+(Is the _State_ clean on `admin/config/development/features`?)
+If not, update the Feature.
+(See "Features" section below.)
+2. Consider creating a new Feature for a package of configuration.
-1. Use `drush config:set` to change a config value.
+3. Use `drush config:set` to change a config value.
 An example is `drush config:set unl_user.settings username_format myunl`.

-2. Alternatively, a non-editable config value (one that end-users shouldn't be able to change) can be set in `/profiles/herbie/includes/settings.php.inc` and committed.
+4. Alternatively, a non-editable config value (one that end-users shouldn't be able to change) can be set in `/profiles/herbie/includes/settings.php.inc` and committed.

-3. If the setting is part of a Feature, update the Feature.
-(See "Features" section below.)
-Or create a new Feature.

 ## Config Split